Supreme Court of

 The goal of the mentoring program is to assist new lawyers in their transition into the legal profession and to provide them with a stronger understanding of the high standards of its accompanying ethical and professional obligations and expectations.
 Shortly after admission to the South Carolina Bar, each qualifying new lawyer will be paired with an experienced mentor for a one-year mentoring period.

 On this web site, you will find a copy of the Court Order establishing the permanent mentoring program, Rule 425 SCACR, Frequently Asked Questions, and the Uniform Mentoring Plan.
-You will also find links to all forms pertinent to the Lawyer Mentoring Program, which may be downloaded and printed.
+You will also find links to all forms pertinent to the Lawyer Mentoring Program, which may be downloaded, completed and e-mailed to

 BECOME A MENTOR